devblocks/nirvana/README.md

 Run the following instructions on the Linux Ubuntu 16.04 computer.

+For the app to work properly, the `important.py` file must be downloaded to this computer.
+Please do this now.

 To install this package, go to the top right of this repository and click "Clone or Download".
 Click "Download ZIP".

 Now open a terminal by pressing the following keys simultaneously: